 - Ume Shiso Rice (Mazegohan) 梅しそ混ぜご飯

 Other names: Japanese ginger

 Myoga is a flower bud in the ginger family.
-It has a delightful crunchy texture and has a slightly gingery zesty tang.
+It has a delightful crunchy texture and a slightly gingery zesty tang.
 While it’s associated with the summer season, you can find it year-round in Japan.

 Myoga is usually eaten raw, thinly sliced, or julienned.
 It’s used as a topping for salads, chilled tofu, somen, udon noodles, or mixed into steamed rice.
-You can also add it to miso soup, pickle it for tsukemono, or deep fry it for tempura.
+You can add it to miso soup, pickle it for tsukemono, or deep fry it for tempura.

 Read more about myoga here.

 - Thinly sliced young ginger: It has a similar zesty flavor to myoga.

 - Ginger: Depending on the dish, it may be too strong, so use sparingly.

 - Myoga Yukari Rice (Mazegohan) ミョウガとゆかりの混ぜご飯